CuiRachel/PrimalAndDualAccess/README.md

 We built a model based on ArcGIS Model Builder to run the network analyst tool in loop to calculate travel time matrices.

-If the numbers of origins and destinations are quite small, the OD cost matrix can be directly built following the steps described in http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/od-cost-matrix.htm, e.g., 2500\*2500, which we tested before.
+If the numbers of origins and destinations are quite small, the OD cost matrix can be directly built following the steps described in http://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/od-cost-matrix.htm;

 If the numbers of origins and destinations are large, ArcGIS cannot solve the matrix due to the memory limitation, which requires to separate the origins/destinations and run the tool in loop to fill the matrix.